thap2331/thap2331.github.io/essays/helpbot.md

 <br>

-To implement a RAG system based solely on our documents, I converted the google documents to pdf, stored the PDF files to S3, and used [AWS Bedrock’s knowledge](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-create.html) base feature for vector data (embeddings).
+To implement a RAG system based solely on our documents, I converted the google documents to pdf, stored the PDF files to S3, and used <a href="https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-create.html" class="links">AWS Bedrock’s knowledge</a> base feature for vector data (embeddings).
 The knowledge base is a managed solution designed to store vector representations of documents, making retrieval fast and efficient.

 ##### Models for embedding and text generations

 For the embeddings, we used Amazon’s Titan Embeddings G1 - Textv1.2, and opted for a semantic chunking strategy when processing the documents.
 During initial testing, I found that semantic chunking produced the best results for our use case.
 Next, I chose Amazon Bedrock's AI agent feature because we wanted a tool similar to Google’s Agent Builder.
-You can learn more about Agents and their capabilities [here](https://aws.amazon.com/blogs/machine-learning/enabling-complex-generative-ai-applications-with-amazon-bedrock-agents/).
+You can learn more about Agents and their capabilities <a href="https://aws.amazon.com/blogs/machine-learning/enabling-complex-generative-ai-applications-with-amazon-bedrock-agents/" class="links">here</a>.
 One of the key advantages of using Agent is that other team members can easily modify agents directly in the AWS console.
 Whether it's updating the model, knowledge base, prompts, or parameters, the team has the flexibility to make changes without relying on extensive code updates.
 Finally, for model selection, I went with Claude 3 Sonnet, which performed exceptionally well for our use case.

 To minimize the maintenance, we decided early on to build the serverless infrastructure.
 I used AWS SAM, which allows us to keep most of the stack in our codebase.
 This setup includes AWS CloudFormation, Lambda, Secrets Manager, and CloudWatch.